History of the Ottawa Senators (since 1992): Logo and jersey design

 The team colours are red, black and white, like the original era Senators, and like other Ottawa sports teams (such as the Ottawa Renegades, Rough Riders and 67s), with added trim of gold.
-The colours are attributed to the colours of the defunct Ottawa Amateur Athletic Association, the Ottawa Hockey Club being a member club.

 The club logo is officially the head of a Roman general, a member of the Senate of the Roman Empire, projecting from a gold circle.
 There have been several versions of the team logo.
 The original, unveiled on May 23, 1991, described the general as a "centurion figure, strong and prominent" according to its designer, Tony Milchard.
 Milchard intended the logo to be similar to that of the Chicago Blackhawks head logo.
 Leaked before its unveiling, the logo design was unpopular with fans, being compared unfavourably to the American Express card, the USC Trojans and the Trojan condom.
 The original had the words "Ottawa Senators" within the circle.
 This logo was slightly revised in 1996 to remove the team name from the gold circle and replace it with laurels.

 The original home jersey was white with black and red stripes.
 The original "away" jersey was black, with white and red trim.
 Shoulder patches used a winged "S" in "established MDCCCXCIV" (1894) logo.
-The League changed its policies on coloured and white jerseys and the white jersey became the away jersey.
+The league changed its policies on coloured and white jerseys and the white jersey became the away jersey.
 The club would use the white jersey with the original logo until the end of the 2007 Stanley Cup Finals.

 In 1998, the Senators unveiled a new logo, taking the head, which had been in profile, and rotating it so that it was face-first.
 The new logo was unveiled with a new red "third" jersey, prominently using "curved" or "swoosh" stripes.
 On the shoulder, the original logo was used as a shoulder patch.
 The original dark jersey, (then the "away" jersey) which was mostly black, was retired after the season.
 The red jersey became the home jersey and it remained in use until the end of the 2007 Stanley Cup Finals.

 Starting in July 2000, the Senators reused the alternate logo on another third jersey, designed by Ottawa firm Hoselton Brunet, this one black with red and gold sleeves and a gold stripe with laurel leaves along the bottom of the jersey.
 On the shoulders, was a modified version of the original Peace Tower logo of the expansion campaign, which the management liked.
 Like the original logo, this design was leaked onto the Internet.
 This jersey was in use until the end of the 2006–07 season.